Jaipur, Rajasthan’s capital, is an enthralling historical city and the gateway to India’s most flamboyant state.

 Located in the middle of the Man Sagar Lake, the Palace has got an eye-popping makeover.
 Traditional boat-makers from Vrindavan have crafted the Rajput style wooden boats.
 A gentle splashing of oars on the clear lake waters takes you to Jal Mahal.

 You move past decorated hallways and chambers on the first floor to climb all the way up to the fragrant Chameli Bagh.
 Across the lake, you can view the hills, dotted with temples and ancient forts, and on the other side, bustling Jaipur.
 The most remarkable change is in the lake itself.
-The drains were diverted, two million tonnes of toxic silt were dredged from the bottom, increasing its depth by over a metre, a water treatment system was developed, local vegetation and fish reintroduced, the surrounding wetlands regenerated and five nesting islands created to attract migratory birds.
-This is currently closed to visit to public and sadly we had to take pictures away from the other side.
+The drains were diverted, two million tonnes of toxic silt were dredged from the bottom, increasing its depth by over a meter, a water treatment system was developed, local vegetation and fish reintroduced, the surrounding wetlands regenerated and five nesting islands created to attract migratory birds.
+This is currently closed to visitors public and sadly we had to take pictures away from the other side.

 6. Choki Dhani

 Chokhi Dhani literally means a “fine hamlet” i.e. a quintessential village that offers an ideal pastoral experience.
 Spread on more than 18 acres of land, Chokhi Dhani is synonymous with Rajasthani Culture since 1989.
 Capturing the spirit of Rajasthan and ensuring the perfect Rajasthani experience is Chokhi Dhani.

 Built on typical Rajasthani theme, embedded with its rich heritage and lifestyle, it is a place where festivity never ends.
 Every day thousands of Inbound and Domestic Tourists and corporate clients congregate for a memorable experience.